History of the New York Institute of Technology: 2000-today: International Expansion

+In 1996, NYIT Old Westbury placed 90 acres of property for sale, including Flora Whitney's "French House."
+It was purchased 4 years later and demolished shortly thereafter.

 In 2000 Edward Guiliano, Ph.D., was named the college's third president.
 After the September 11, 2001 attacks, NYIT received a $300,000 federal grant to build a new cybersecurity lab to meet the growing need for students trained to defend organizations against cyber attacks.

 In 2002, NYIT expanded its Manhattan campus and in 2003 launched Ellis College of NYIT, an online undergraduate school originally established for working adults.
 The online university was established by Cardean, a for-profit educational corporation, which partnered with NYIT for accreditation.
 The program closed less than four years later after a 2008 joint lawsuit from the US Department of Education and the U.S. Attorney for the Southern District of New York claimed Cardean had recruited students to Ellis College and paid the recruiters based on how many students enrolled.
 Federal financial aid regulations prohibit basing recruiters’ pay on how many students they enroll.
 The university partnership was severed following the lawsuit, which was settled in 2013 for $4 million USD for the illegal compensation structure.
 In response to a diminished enrollment and mounting costs, NYIT reorganized its Central Islip campus in 2004 into a community service facility with most of the academic programs relocated to the Old Westbury and Manhattan campuses.
 Remaining in Central Islip were the culinary arts program and its restaurant, the Epicurean Room, the Vocational Independence Program (VIP) for students with learning disabilities, a family medical center, the Technology-Based Learning Research Center, and the BOCES and Head Start programs.
 Parts of the campus not in use were sold to developers for commercial use.
 The third main campus had featured Georgian buildings which housed the college's first and only on-campus residential facility.
 The school currently leases dormitories of SUNY-Old Westbury for residential undergraduate programs that relocated to the Old Westbury location from Central Islip.